bdi-tech-2020/kalibr/docker/README.md

-# Docker ROS Kalibr
+# Docker image
 Docker image to run Kalibr (**With a fix for a single camera calibration**)

 Built versions available on Docker Hub https://hub.docker.com/repository/docker/mzahana/kalibr

-This image also includes `imu_utils` package which can be used to calculate IMU noise characteristics
+This image also includes `imu_utils` package which can be used to calculate IMU intrinsics.

 ## Usage